 Neil Carmichael, former MP and Chair of the Education Select Committee, recounts an anecdote from a visit by his Committee to Leipzig that reveals deep cultural differences in this area.
 When visiting the Porsche factory in the city, he noticed that each of the cars was bespoke, featuring different radios, upholstery or fixtures according to the customer's orders.
 He remarked on the complexity of the supply chain that must be required to the factory's manager, who offered to show him the map they used to keep track of all the inputs required to manufacture their products.
 Examining the map, he was surprised to see schools, colleges and universities featuring prominently alongside component manufacturers and asked the manager what they were doing there - "well they supply the skilled individuals who keep our factory going" was the response.
-How many businesses or policy makers in the UK could claim to have truly considered the from the Institute of Employment Research shows that a sizeable minority of young people drift into Further Education to do generic courses and some drift further to broad university degrees, only being encouraged to think about employment opportunities as they come to the final months of more than 18 years of education.
-It is small wonder then that we have one of the highest rates of graduate underemployment in the world.
+How many businesses or policy makers in the UK could claim to have truly considered the production of skilled labour by educational institutions as part of the supply chain?
+Yet this is as central to our productivity as the availability of component parts or natural resources.
 Isn't it time for that to change?